 The acidity level of a lake's water regulates the solubility of many minerals.
 A pH level of 7 is considered neutral.
 The pH level in Wisconsin lakes ranges from 4.5 in acid, bog lakes to 8.4 in hard water, marl lakes (Shaw et al., 2004).
 Natural rainfall in Wisconsin averages a pH of 5.6.
 Some minerals become available under low pH (especially aluminum, zinc, and mercury) and can inhibit fish reproduction and/or survival.
-Mercury and aluminum are not only toxic to many kinds of wildlife, but also to humans (especially those that eat tainted fish).
+Mercury and aluminum are not only toxic to many kinds of wildlife, but also to humans.
 The pH scale is logarithmic, so every 1.0 unit change in pH increases the acidity tenfold.
 Water with a pH of 6 is 10 times more acidic than water with pH of 7.
 A lake's pH level is important for the release of potentially harmful substances and affects plant growth, fish reproduction and survival.
 A lake with neutral or slightly alkaline pH is a good lake for fish and plant survival.
-Figure 10 indicates that Twin Island Lake was alkaline in the years sampled.
+Dunn Lake pH values were 7.5 SU (8/21/1979) and 8.2 SU (7/31/2018) is slightly alkaline.
+Table 4 shows the effects pH levels less than 6.5 can have on fish.
+Dunn Lake is close to neutral in the one sample taken of pH.
+While moderately low pH does not usually harm fish, the metals that become soluble under low pH can be important.
+In low pH waters, aluminum, zinc, and mercury concentrations increase if they are present in lake sediment or watershed solids (Shaw et al., 2004).